Diffusion along chains of normally hyperbolic cylinders: An algorithmic construction of pseudo-orbits

-At this point we have constructed a finite sequence of essential circles $\Ga^j$, $j=0,1,\ldots,N$ satisfying properties (i) and (ii).
-We apply successively the first statement of the Lemma \ref{lem:iterationBirkhoff}, constructing a coherent sequence from $\Ga^0$ to $\Ga^1$, then continuing with a construction of a coherent sequence from $\Ga^1$ to $\Ga^2$, and so on.
-Concatenating these coherent sequence yields a coherent sequence as in the second claim of Lemma \ref{lem:iterationBirkhoff}.
+At this point we have constructed a finite sequence of essential circles $\Ga^j$, $j\in\{0,\ldots,N\}$ satisfying properties (i) and (ii).
+The first statement of Lemma \ref{lem:iterationBirkhoff}, applied successively to the pairs $\Ga^0$ and $\Ga_*=\Ga^1$, then to $\Ga_0=\Ga^1$ and $\Ga_*=\Ga^2$,..., and finally $\Ga_0=\Ga^{N-1}$ and $\Ga_*=\Ga^N$, yields coherent sequences between each consecutive pair of essential circles.
+Concatenating these coherent sequences yields a coherent sequence satisfying the second claim of Lemma~\ref{lem:iterationBirkhoff}, which concludes its proof. \end{proof}